The conceptual design of the 50-meter Atacama Large Aperture Submillimeter Telescope (AtLAST): AtLAST antenna structure

 Taking into account the considerable power demand of AtLAST's main drives, ``classic'' telescope power management is not acceptable.
-Assuming the representative example of a Lissajous scan shown in Fig.~\ref{fig:liss_scan}, the expected peak electric power is $\approx 1100$~kW for the AZ-drive and $\approx 600$~kW for the EL-drive.
+Assuming {the example Lissajous scan shown in Fig.~\ref{fig:liss_scan}, which represents an extreme but plausible case for AtLAST,} the expected peak electric power is $\approx 1100$~kW for the AZ-drive and $\approx 600$~kW for the EL-drive.
 A time-ordered plot of the power demand is shown in Fig.~\ref{fig:power_demand}.
 The major part of this power is due to inertia during acceleration and deceleration, and is thus reusable.
-For this reason, an energy recuperation system based on supercapacitors is foreseen.
-The system will shave the electric power peaks and drastically improve the overall efficiency of the telescope's drive system, which is a major energy consumer; this energy would normally have to be dissipated as heat through braking, but instead can be largely recovered.
-The full concept will be presented in detail in a separate work (Kiselev et al.\ in prep).
+For this reason, an energy recovery system based on supercapacitors has been designed and modeled in \cite{Kiselev2024}.
+Unlike other such systems, this offers the ability to reduce (or ``shave'') the electric power peaks, reducing the power system demand and drastically improving the overall efficiency of the telescope's drive system, which is a major energy consumer; this energy would normally have to be dissipated as heat through braking, but instead can be largely recovered and reused.